webdev-dave/reddit-museum/README.md

 - Making HTTP fetch requests to an external web API (the Reddit API)
 - Working with JSON data
+- working with navigation-menus, filepaths and url's using React-Router-Dom
 - Loading an initial/default view of data
 - Function Components and React Hooks
 - State Management using the redux store